Historical Markers in Lafourche Parish, Louisiana

 Lafourche Parish Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lafourche Parish, Louisiana.
+This timeline provides a condensed summary of the historical journey of Lafourche Parish, Louisiana.

 - 1807 - Lafourche Parish is established as an original parish in the Territory of Orleans.